History

 Donations – time/money/goods

-We are always on the lookout for people who can help us by giving up their time to continue our improvement programme and support us with general maintenance.
+We are always on the lookout for people who can help us by giving up a little of their time to continue our improvement programme and support us with general maintenance.
 If you can lend a hand at Walton Firs, or are interested in finding out more about our volunteer opportunities, please get in touch with us here.

 Similarly, if you are able to donate any goods to help with any of our ongoing projects, we would love to hear from you.
 Building materials such as plaster board, wood and paint are always welcome.